Apple faces US agency investigation in Qualcomm legal spat

 A key US agency has officially stepped into the legal battle between Apple and Qualcomm.

-The US International Trade Commission, which has the power to ban products from entering the country confirmed on Tuesday that it would investigate Qualcomm's complaint that Apple was illegally using Qualcomm cellular technology in iPhones powered by modems made by Intel.
-Qualcomm is seeking to bar all iPhones running on Intel modems, which run on the AT&T and T-Mobile networks.
+The US International Trade Commission, which has the power to ban products from entering the country, confirmed on Tuesday it will investigate Qualcomm's complain that Apple was illegally using its cellular technology in iPhones powered by modems made by Intel.
+Qualcomm is seeking to bar all iPhones using Intel modems, which run on the AT&T and T-Mobile networks.

 While there's no specific timing, the ITC said it would set a target date to complete the investigation within 45 days after its start.
 Qualcomm General Counsel Don Rosenberg warned in July that any decision from the ITC likely wouldn't happen for about 18 months.